gelegele/TailMonitor/README.md

 Tail Monitor
 ============

-A html page that opens a text file like a tail command and reloads it automatically.
+A html page that opens a text file like tail command and reloads it automatically.